iayansarkar/Data-Analysis-Football-Project-Using-Python/README.md

 ## Installation

 1. Install Python 3.x from the [official website](https://www.python.org/downloads/).
+2. Open Command Prompt `cmd` terminal
-2. Install Jupyter Notebook by running `pip install jupyter` in the terminal.
+3. Install Jupyter Notebook by running `pip install jupyter` in the cmd terminal.
-3. Install the necessary packages by running `pip install pandas` , `pip install numpy` , `pip install matplotlib` , `pip install seaborn` in the terminal.

-## Step 1

-- Open Command Prompt `cmd` terminal

-## Step 2

-- Type `python --version` to check python already install or not and version updated or not.
+4. Type `python --version` to check python already install or not and version updated or not.
-- Check “Preferred Installer Program” `pip` to Type `pip --version`
+5. Check “Preferred Installer Program” `pip` to Type `pip --version`

-## Step 3

-- To install Jupyterlab ``
+6. To install Jupyterlab ``
+7. Install the necessary packages by running `pip install pandas` , `pip install numpy` , `pip install matplotlib` , `pip install seaborn` in the cmd terminal.

 ## Data Collection